 b) Conjunctive use of surface and groundwater

-c) Minimum use of chemical fertilizers
+c) Minimum use of chemical fertilisers

 d) Crop rotation